telatin/seqfu2/docs/readme.md

 supporting gzipped input files.
 Includes functions to _interleave_ and _de-interleave_ FASTQ files, to _rename_ sequences and to _count_ and print _statistics_ on sequence lengths.
 SeqFu is available for Linux and MacOS.
+It is possible to compile the program for Windows, and we added [Windows binaries](https://github.com/telatin/seqfu2/releases/tag/v0.9.6) to a release.

 ## Contents